 For day traders, a stock with more volume is better traded than stocks with a low volume.
 Higher-volume stocks have much higher liquidity and trade better than lower-volume stocks.
 These are stocks that are known for making NHOD (new high of day)

 The metric is also useful to watch for potential bottoming and topping of stocks.
 As a stock gets oversold or overbought, we want to look for volume to get a spike in its relative volume.

-This would also indicate that the buyers and sellers are fighting over a critical support or resistance level and there will also be a likely reversal.
+This would also indicate that the buyers and sellers are fighting over a critical support or resistance level, and there will also likely be a reversal.

 Why Is RVOL Important?